cruelandunusual/go-shell/README.md

 	// run the command, returning its results and exit status return cmd.Run()
 ```
-There's support for changing directory using the standard Bash `cd` command, as well as analogous commands from other shells, e.g. `Set-Location`, `chdir`, among others.
+I've enhanced the mechanism for changing directory with the standard Bash `cd` command, so that it now supports analogous commands from other shells, e.g. `Set-Location`, `chdir`, among others.

-I've added customisable prompt support to replace the default prompt string with an arbitrary string;
+I've added the hostname to the prompt, as well as provided a shell builtin to customise the rest of the prompt string with an arbitrary string;
 enter `setPrompt` followed by your new prompt message *without* double quotes, e.g.:
 ```
 setPrompt my custom prompt message